TartanLlama/tartanllama.github.io/_posts/2017-06-24-writing-a-linux-debugger-unwinding.md

 ```

 This says that we are currently in function `a`, which we got to from function `b`, which we got to from `main` and so on.
-Those final two frames are just how the compiler has bootstrapped the `main` function.
+Those final two frames are how the compiler has bootstrapped the `main` function.

 The question now is how we implement this on x86_64.
 The most robust way to do this is to parse the `.eh_frame` section of the ELF file and work out how to unwind the stack from there, but this is a pain.
 You could use `libunwind` or something similar to do it for you, but that's boring.
-Instead, we'll assume that the compiler has laid out the stack in a certain way and we'll just walk it manually.
+Instead, we'll assume that the compiler has laid out the stack in a certain way and we'll walk it manually.
 In order to do this, we first need to understand how the stack is laid out.

 ```
             High